shiimizu/ena/README.md

 * Things are a bit fragile at the moment as the codebase is littered with `unwrap()` (for debugging) and can panic if any one of them sets off.
 (This will be cleaned up as things are finalized)
   * Also panics on no network connection.
 Workaround currently is to set a really high `retry_attempts`.
 * Logging could be better
+* Postgres side
-* Postgres is not getting to correct amount of media files.
+  * Currently not getting the correct amount of media files.
         Solution found and implementation is underway.
 See [this report](error-media-log.md) for more information.

 ## Asagi drop-in status
+Core functionality works.
+There are things that could be improved on:
 * Posts deleted that are outputted to the screen will likely appear twice.
-Don't worry, it's just displaying issue.
+Don't worry, it's just a displaying issue.
     Finding a way to incorporate `RETURNING *` for `mysql|mariadb` would fix this.
-* `UPSERTED` doesnt display the upserted count like the postgres version.
+* `NEW` & `UPSERTED` doesn't display the amount like the postgres version.
 Same issue and fix as above.